 The closer you get to launch, the more expensive changes get.
 According to the 1-10-100 rule, the changes you need to make with an “almost-finished” product would cost you 100x more than if you do upfront research.

-Prototypes help you eliminate the overheads of additional iterations by testing the app with real users as early as possible.
+Prototypes help you eliminate the overhead of additional iterations by testing the app with real users as early as possible.
 UI elements, user flows, and new features can be easily altered and re-tested at their initial stage.

 - Adjusting product vision to real users’ needs